Coca-Cola's new CEO: 'We've got to experiment'

 Pepsi owns snack food giant Frito-Lay and cereal and oatmeal maker Quaker, for example.
 And before Dr Pepper Snapple sold to Keurig, it acquired antioxidant beverage maker Bai Brands for $1.7 billion.

 Coke has to diversify further.
 Warren Buffett, Coke's biggest shareholder, famously guzzles several Cokes and Cherry Cokes daily.
-Quincey says he realizes people like Buffet are the exception.
+Quincey says he realizes people like Buffett are the exception.

 Quincey said that the first thing that the Oracle of Omaha asked him after he was named CEO was how Coke's e-commerce initiatives in the U.S. were doing.
 So much for the notion of Buffett being a tech-averse Luddite!